Endpoint Security20 min read

 Media scanning stations: Deploy standalone scanning workstations at the entrance to OT areas.
 Any removable media brought into an OT area must be scanned for malware before use.
 Scanning stations should be isolated from both OT and IT networks and updated independently.

 Vendor laptop procedures: Vendors who bring laptops for maintenance work should be required to connect only to designated vendor access ports in the industrial DMZ, not directly to OT network segments.
-Vendor laptops that need to be connected to OT devices should be scanned before connection.

 Controller-Level Security

 PLC, RTU, and DCS controller security operates within the constraints of what the controller platform supports natively, combined with network-level controls.
+The native security features on modern controllers have improved considerably -- the problem is that they are rarely configured.

 Enable Native Access Protection